wizelineacademy/kubernetes-academy/HANDSON.md

       volumes:
         - name: config-volume
           configMap:
-           name: prometheus-example-cm # Here we use the configmap previously defined and it will be mount inside the container
+           name: prometheus-configmap # Here we use the configmap previously defined and it will be mount inside the container
 ---
 kind: Service
 apiVersion: v1